AkadioInc/firefly/README.md

 Installation
 ------------

-FIREfly has been setup on AWS and can be access via the Kitalab shared environment (see <https://www.hdfgroup.org/hdfkitalab/>).
-FIREfly can be installed with other cloud providers or in an on-prem datacenter, but this has not been verified.
+AWS offers the easiest environment for installing FIREfly.
+It can be installed with other cloud providers or in an on-prem datacenter, but this has not been verified.

 Prequisites for FireFly are JupyterLab on a Kubernetes cluster and HSDS (Highly Scalable Data Server).
 See: <https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html> for steps to setup Kubernetes and the JupyterLab environment.